AvneeshSarwate/personalsite/static/newsite/audiovisualperformance.md

 </figure>

 ### <b>Piece 2</b>
-In this piece, the notes played launch particles into a simple physics environment with invisible gravity wells.
+In this piece, the notes played launch particles into a simple physics environment with visible and invisible gravity wells.
+The trajectories of the particles, as well as the positions of the gravity wells, are controlled by the notes played.

 <figure>
     <div class="iframe_container">